 - Where can I get information on housing, cost of living, religious, social organizations, shopping, community, schools, libraries, educational and recreational facilities, etc?

-Arrive on time; realize you are being interviewed as soon as you walk in.
+Arrive 5-10 minutes early; realize you are being interviewed as soon as you walk in.
 If you are arriving together, be aware that you are still being interviewed and observed at all times.
-Unless you have an urgent matter where you need to be reached, turn off all communication devices.
+Unless you have an urgent matter where you need to be reached, silence your cell phone.

 Research what is appropriate business attire in your field.
 Accounting firms and law firms, generally tend to be very conservative and have strict rules on how they want their employees to present themselves to their clients.
 On the other hand, “creative” industries such as public-relations and advertising firms tend to give their employees more leeway and opt for a more “business-casual” look.
 If in doubt, go conservative.
 It is also appropriate to ask your hosts ahead of time what the appropriate attire might be.